janantala/beyond-adaptive-web-design/README.md

 Using speech recognition we get an utterance string which can be compared to voice commands from our configuration.
 We use regular expressions for this purpose with attached callback methods.
 These configurations are bound to utterance watchers and the callback is called when voice command is recognised.
 Regular expressions are beneficial since we can set up a single watcher for dynamical commands where one command can be used for multiple subjects.

-But there are many more interesting things we can achieve using speech input.
+But there are much more interesting things we can achieve using speech input.
 We can even use multiple languages for speech recognition.
 One of the biggest problems of the voice commands is however incorrect speech recognition.
 To solve this issue we can conditionalize regular expressions or use utterance error correction.

 #### Gyroscope rotation

 We have used device orientation API as alternative control method to web application and built a module which can scroll in website using gyroscope rotation.
 Developers can use this module as replacement of the global application scroll instead of touch events or mice wheel and also a local element scroll too.

-We have access to 3 axis rotation informations which are recalculated every time on device orientation change.
+We have access to 3 axis rotation information which are recalculated every time on device orientation change.
 We remember starting device orientation and compare it to the current one.
 Based on this subtraction we can make a decision which direction we scroll and how fast.
 The bigger the orientation difference is, the faster we scroll.

 ![](https://raw.github.com/angular-adaptive/adaptive-scroll/master/images/gyrocopter.gif)